natanalt/uefi-guide/src/introduction.md

 > **Just so you know...**
 >
 > This book is very much in development.
-Not everything here is going to be correct, some information may be added and some may be removed.
+Not everything here is going to be correct, some information may be added, some may be removed, a lot if it may be missing, and in general require editing work to be more pleasant to go through.
 Thanks for reading, and take care ❤️

 ## Prerequisites
 There are a few assumptions I will be making about you, dear reader.
 I won't be explaining basic systems programming concepts, like what "kernel mode", "paging", or "interrupts" are.
 That being said, I will do my best to make this guide as accessible as possible to everyone, regardless of their low-level programming knowledge.